risc0/zirgen/zirgen/docs/04_Components.md

 * An algorithm for populating its columns

-The ability to compose components is a central design goal of Zirgen, so it provides a few builtin ones to act as the core building blocks.
+The ability to compose components is a central design goal of Zirgen, so it provides a few built-in ones to act as the core building blocks.
 These are described in [Builtin Components](A1_Builtin_Components.md), and the examples in this section assume basic familiarity with these.
 In terms of how components are composed, there are two fundamental mechanisms for this: components can be